-- When an emergency or disaster occurs, tribal and/or local governments manage emergency or disaster response operations at the local level. - Mutual aid agreements may be leveraged at the local level or by the state when state assets cannot meet incident demands. - For information and resource management purposes, Requests for Assistance (RFA) by local or tribal officials may be coordinated through the Idaho SERT.
+- When an emergency or disaster occurs, tribal and/or local governments manage emergency or disaster response operations at the local level. - Mutual aid agreements may be leveraged at the local level or by the state when state assets cannot meet incident demands. - For information and resource management purposes, Requests for Assistance (RFA) by local or tribal officials will be coordinated through the Idaho SERT.
 Requests for communications system or infrastructure restoration support will be routed to ID-ESF #2. - Many local jurisdictions have some level of technical expertise in reestablishing damaged or affected communication infrastructure and/or systems.
 Subject matter expertise may or may not be coordinated at the onset of response. - The Idaho SERT, or parts of the SERT, may be activated to address emergency or disaster incidents requiring state assistance.
 The ID-ESF #2 may be activated based on incident demands.
 Once activated, state-level coordination of communications function will be addressed by the SERT via ID-ESF #2. - The Idaho SERT focuses on coordination of response and recovery actions that treat all individuals fairly and respectfully.
-Emergency operations focus on providing equal access to opportunities and resources.
+Emergency operations focus on providing equitable access to opportunities and resources.
 Several factors may increase exposure and vulnerability to hazards and create variations in resources required to support engagement in each phase of an emergency or disaster incident. - Deployable mobile assets, to include satellite-based systems, are limited and typically expensive to own and operate.
 Idaho possesses a limited inventory of fully functional mobile command center vehicles.
-These assets are listed in the Idaho Field Operations Guide (FOG) and the Idaho Tactical Interoperability Communications Plan (TICP). - Weather and environmental factors may restrict the deployment and employment of necessary equipment, staffing, and power generation capabilities. - During an incident, multiple communications means will exist but not all will be functional.
-Not every jurisdiction will have redundant or auxiliary means to establish communications. - Pre-existing interoperability issues are likely to remain and potentially be exacerbated during an incident.
+These assets are listed in the Idaho Field Operations Guide (FOG) and the Idaho Tactical Interoperability Communications Plan (TICP). - Weather and environmental factors may restrict the deployment and employment of necessary equipment, staffing, and power generation capabilities.

-- A formal Communications Unit Plan (COMU) is pending development.
-It will define the ability to official designate communications leaders and associated response assets to local incident/unified command. - Private vendors may contract with local or state agencies to provide existing or supplemental communications connectivity, resources, and/or support.
+- During an incident, multiple communications means will exist but not all will be functional.
+Not every jurisdiction will have redundant or auxiliary means to establish communications. - Pre-existing interoperability issues are likely to remain and potentially be exacerbated during an incident. - Private vendors may contract with and be initiated by local or state agencies to provide existing or supplemental communications connectivity, resources, and/or support.
 These services and resources may be time-constrained or financially constrained and limited in duration; this will require effective long-term planning to ensure continuity of operations. - IOEM and other responding agencies are largely dependent upon commercial access to mobile cellular networks.
 ID-ESF #2 must establish and maintain liaison with these private sector partners before, during, and after any disaster. - There is an ongoing, evolving convergence of technologies that involve the integration of information systems and communications technology.
 The ID-ESF #2 Coordinator should remain sensitive to potential or perceived management conflicts involving coordination, control, and/or operation of such systems.
 It is likely there will be some measure of overlap in technology capabilities.